ARIA Sentinel-1 GUNW Product Guide¶

 Tropospheric delay correction is essential for many InSAR applications because atmospheric variations in temperature, pressure, and humidity can distort phase measurements, mimicking ground deformation and reducing accuracy.
 ARIA-S1-GUNW products for both the continental U.S. and Alaska also contain a tropospheric delay correction layer that is produced via the Raytracing Atmospheric Delay Estimation for RADAR (RAiDER) Python package.

 RAiDER uses the NOAA High-Resolution Rapid Refresh weather model to calculate the tropospheric delay correction at a spatial resolution of approximately 3 km.
-If the HRRR weather model is not available for a location of interest, (e.g. outside of the continental U.S. and Alaska) the tropospheric delay correction layer will not be included in the ARIA-S1-GUNW product.
+If the HRRR weather model is not available for a location of interest, (i.e. outside of the continental U.S. and Alaska) the tropospheric delay correction layer will not be included in the ARIA-S1-GUNW product.
 The wet and hydrostatic tropospheric delay correction are provided for both the reference and secondary input data.

 References¶